bronson/vscode-notetaking/README.md

 ## License

 The project respects the license of every component it uses.
-Where there's ambiguity, for example the files in this specific repository, it uses the MIT license.
+Where there's ambiguity (for example, the files in this specific repository) it is covered by the MIT license.